akessah/skrib/design/concepts/skrib/CommentConcept.md

       effects: returns comments authored by user

     _getAllComments()
-      effects: returns all posts in db
+      effects: returns all posts in set